Stamping is a general term that encompasses a broad range of metal forming capabilities and industrial uses.

 The stamping process is considered deep drawn stamping, or deep draw, when a part is pulled (drawn) into a die cavity and the depth of the recess equals or exceeds the minimum part width.

-Deep drawing uses radial tension-tangential compression to shape the metal.
 This process transforms flat sheet metal, or blank, into a hollow vessel that may be cylindrical or box-shaped, with straight or tapered sides or a combination of straight, tapered and curved sides.

 The vessel is then redrawn through a series of dies, reducing its diameter and increasing its length with minimal change to the wall thickness.